25 Epic 4th of July Party Ideas (That Go Way Beyond Fireworks)

 10. Smoke Bomb Photography Contest

-Give every guest (with a smartphone) one smoke bomb.
-They have 60 seconds to take the best photo they can.
+Give every guest with a smartphone one smoke bomb.
+They have one burn to take the best photo they can.
 Judge on creativity, composition, and patriotic vibes.
 Winner gets first pick at the dessert table.
+Hand out our phone-photo tips beforehand to level the field.

 11. The Smoke Run Race